gastonmorixe/ffmpeg-avfoundation/README.md

 # ffmpeg-avfoundation
-FFmpeg has a bug in Mac avfoundation audio capturing somewhere at or after v4.3 up to today's 6.1.1 in 2024
+FFmpeg has a bug in Mac avfoundation audio capturing somewhere at or after v4.3 up to today's v6.1.1 in 2024

-After compiling FFppeg v4.2.3 for Mac Arm64, recording or streaming is not longer choppy.
+After compiling FFmpeg v4.2.3 for Mac Arm64, recording or streaming is not longer choppy.

 ```bash
 /opt/homebrew/Cellar/ffmpeg/4.2.3/bin/ffmpeg -f avfoundation \